 CF: Actually, sex differences in toy preferences are very subtle in infancy, so part of the answer to this question is that we do tend to see our children through the “lens of gender,” as psychologist Sandra Bem put it.

 The fact is that babies are born into a world in which sex is the most important social division, and it’s a world which is absolutely saturated with information about what goes with being male and what goes with being female.
 Babies seem to be primed to prefer what is familiar — which has to make you wonder about the effect of the pink/blue divide that starts from birth — and they are also born to parents who have a head full of assumptions and expectations about gender, whether consciously endorsed and acknowledged, or not.
 We need to take very seriously how this contributes to the really very subtle sex differences seen in infancy.

 BW: Surely parents will be dismayed to learn they’re unwittingly reinforcing gender stereotypes.
 What should they be aware of?

 CF: I’m actually not sure that all parents will be dismayed!
 I describe in the book some of the curious contradictions of 21st century parenting.
 Some parents, at least, genuinely want to rear children outside the constraints of rigid stereotypes, yet even before children are born, parents have different expectations.

 Parents say they are open-minded about their sons taking up nontraditional careers, like nursing; but in the very same questionnaire they reveal a preference that their sons behave in gender-typical ways.
 And, even though they sincerely claim to hold the two sexes as equal, parents simultaneously devalue the feminine and limit boys’ access to it.

-This articles was originally published in the Winter 2011 issue of Brain World Magazine.
+This articles was first published in Brain World Magazine.

 - Basic Chemistry: Unraveling the Mysteries of Love, Sex, and Commitment